 |By Allan Warren via Wikimedia Commons|

-Then, she met HRH Prince Michael of Kent, the youngest grandchild of King George V, who counts American President Franklin D. Roosevelt among his grandparents.
-The child of The Duke of Kent and Princess Marina of Kent, Michael is also deeply interested in his roots, which touch every royal house in Europe.
+Then, she met HRH Prince Michael of Kent, the youngest grandchild of King George V, who counts American President Franklin D. Roosevelt among his godparents.
+The child of The Duke of Kent and Princess Marina of Greece, Michael is also deeply interested in his roots, which touch every royal house in Europe.
 They both speak multiple languages.
 They are both incredibly good-looking people.
 (And tall: she is six foot--2 meters.)

 As junior royals, Prince and Princess Michael have never received money from the government although they were given a five-bedroom grace-and-favor apartment at Kensington Palace.
 When this became a media firestorm, The Queen paid their rent for awhile, but they were eventually forced to sell their country home and begin paying their London rent themselves.
 To be fair, they are the most employed royals.
 They do work for a living.
 Marie Christine writes royal biographies and historical fiction, she lectures, and she still is an interior designer.
 She is also devoted to many charities, especially those related to animal welfare and conservation.
 She occasionally represents The Queen at official events.
 And, she is a keen gardener.